Shantanu-sg-01/homepage/content/forstudents.md

 ---
 #### Interested in Working With Me?

-If you're interested in doing a mini-project or long-term research under my guidance, please check out the [Research page](https://shantanu-sg-01.github.io/homepage/books/) first.
-It outlines current focus areas and ongoing initiatives.
+If you're interested in doing a mini-project or exploring a long-term idea with me—whether or not it counts for academic credit—take a look at the [Research page](https://shantanu-sg-01.github.io/homepage/books/).
+It gives an overview of my current focus areas and projects.
+I'm always happy to collaborate with motivated students, especially if you're building skills for future coursework or just want to explore something exciting outside the classroom.

 ---